dbt-labs/docs.getdbt.com/website/docs/docs/contributing/testing-a-new-adapter.md

 ### Define test cases

-Each individual test case is defined as a class.
-To get started, you'll want to import all basic test cases and try running them.
+As in the example above, each test case is defined as a class, and has its own "project" setup.
+To get started, you can import all basic test cases and try running them without changes:

 <File name="tests/functional/adapter/test_basic.py">